Retiree Support Overseas logo

 Base Access

-Base Access Control Processes: DBIDS scans DOD ID cards allowing authorized persons base access and privilege's
+Base Access Control Processes: DBIDS scans DOD ID cards allowing base access

 * Global System: DBIDS is a DOD Enterprise program that works world-wide, not just Korea